dataland-io/dataland-examples/airtable-cron-sync/README.md

 # Overview

-Sync your data from Airtable into Dataland.
+Set up a two-way sync for your Airtable table in Dataland.

 If the `ALLOW_WRITEBACK_FLAG` is enabled, any changes done in the Dataland UI will execute a transaction that writes back to your Airtable.